thomaswxu/thomaswxu.github.io/docs/ABOUT-ME.md

   <img src="https://github.com/thomaswxu/thomaswxu.github.io/blob/master/files/UCSD_logo.png?raw=true" alt="UCSD logo" height="45"/>
 </p>

-I graduated with a B.S. in Mechanical Engineering (with a Specialization in Controls and Robotics) from The University of California, San Diego in Spring 2020.
-I'm currently enrolled in the MRSD (Master of Science in Robotic Systems Development) program at Carnegie Mellon University; my expected graduation date is May 2022.
+I graduated with a B.S. in Mechanical Engineering (with a Specialization in Controls and Robotics) from The University of California, San Diego in June 2020.

+I graduated from the MRSD (Master of Science in Robotic Systems Development) program at Carnegie Mellon University (School of Computer Science) in May 2022.

 Click [here](https://mrsdprojects.ri.cmu.edu/2021teamd/) for information on my MRSD project: Mobile Robot Image/Object Classification and Avoidance.